frePPLe/frepple/doc/user-interface/getting-around/sorting-data.rst

 ============

 Clicking on a column header will sort the sort the data in ascending order.
 Another click will sort in descending order.

-A triangular icon indicates the sorting direction.
+A third click deactivates the sort.

-In the **Enterprise Edition** the sorting is automatically stored on the
+You can sort on up to 3 fields simultaneously.

-server: see :doc:`customizing-a-report`.
-When you reopen the report later on, the report will open with the sorting as when you left it.
+The sorting of a screen is automatically stored.
+When you reopen the same report later on, it will open with the same sorting as when you left it.

 .. image:: ../_images/sorting.png
    :alt: Sorting data